InfiniteTradingProtocol/infinite-trading-protocol/README.md

 Welcome to the official code repository for Infinite Trading Protocol.
 The protocol offers a comprehensive suite of tools designed for advanced financial analysis, data integration, trading bots and messaging functionalities between different networks and protocols.
 Our codebase extends across various platforms, including dHedge, DeFund, Discord, Yahoo Finance, DexScreener and more, offering a robust toolkit for financial analysts, strategy providers, traders, and developers.

-## Copyright

-Copyright (c) 2024 Infinite Trading.
-All rights reserved.

-Unauthorized copying of this file, via any medium is strictly prohibited.
-Proprietary and confidential.

 ---

 ## Introduction